samuelmcdermott/samuelmcdermott.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-This is the website of Dr Samuel McDermott, Programme Manager of the Sensor CDT.
+This is the website of Dr Samuel McDermott, Associate Teaching Professor and Programme Manager of the Sensor CDT.